cattermelon-xyz/chain-mvp/assets/DesignQA.md

 3. `How connect to other chain works?`

 - User simply use MetaMask, Phantom or whatever wallet at hand to sign transaction, send it to the chain (using js sdk).
 Nothing new must be installed at user device.

+4. `When to call log.Fatal and terminate the program?`

+- Never?